Akshay Kumar On Big Stars Not Doing Multi-starrers: I Always Believed In 'The More, The Merrier'

 Multi-starrer or two-hero films are now a novelty in Indian cinema.
 There was a time when such movies were being made in Bollywood.
 Films like Sholay, Deewar, Andaz Apna Apna, Ram Lakhan, Karan Arjun and others are a testimony to this fact.
 However, slowly, this trend started declining in Bollywood.

-Recently, Akshay Kumar, who has worked in many multistarrers in 90s and early 2000s, opened up about big screens refusing to share screen space with each other.
+Recently, Akshay Kumar, who has worked in many multistarrers in the 90s and early 2000s, opened up about big screens refusing to share screen space with each other.

 The superstar told Hindustan Times, "I've always believed in 'the more, the merrier' and it's a pity that unlike Hollywood, we don't do multi-starrers or even two-hero films in Bollywood.
 As for shooting with them (Ranveer Singh and Ajay Devgn in Sooryavanshi), it was great.
 In fact, Ajay and I go back a long way, having done quite a few films together in the past [mainly in the 90s] when 'two hero' films were a thing.
 And Ranveer is a good friend and we share a great rapport on screen as well as off screen."